iyer-karthik/Insight-project/README.md

 Author: [**Karthik Iyer**](https://iyer-karthik.github.io/)
 ## Motivation
 When I was first looking for a project to work on as part of Insight Data Science fellowship, I considered a few variations of stock market prediction using machine learning techniques.
 But such projects were fairly common and predicting any sort of price forecast is an exceptionally challenging problem and [not fundamentally feasible](https://www.investopedia.com/terms/e/efficientmarkethypothesis.asp).
-I wanted to work on a finance related project and someone suggested that I look in to [peer-to-peer lending](https://en.wikipedia.org/wiki/Peer-to-peer_lending).
-Such a project would be finance related and one could use myraid machine learning techniques to tackle important problems in that space.
-Moreover, the business need is fairly clear and it would be fun to dip my toes in a completely new field.
-This checked all boxes that I wanted for a project!
+I wanted to work on a finance related project and someone suggested I look in to [peer-to-peer lending](https://en.wikipedia.org/wiki/Peer-to-peer_lending).

 ## What is peer-to-peer lending? <a id='motivation'></a>